Dean's Office

 Administrative Coordinator

 As Administrative Coordinator, Ana is responsible for managing the Dean’s calendars, managing office correspondence, and overseeing our Graduate Intern team, among other administrative tasks.
-She is also responsible for planning events for the Student Affairs division and contributes to processes such as break operations and meal support to students.
+She is also responsible for planning events for the Student Life division and contributes to processes such as break operations and meal support to students.
 In collaboration with other offices across campus, she offers support to families and students as they navigate the Tufts student experience.
 She is fluent in Portuguese and English and is comfortable performing translation and interpretation services as needed.

-SMFA Student Affairs
+SMFA Student Life

 Stephen Green

-Stephen is responsible for the day-to-day operation of the SMFA Student Affairs office for both undergraduate and graduate students.
-His responsibilities include hiring, training, and supervising student affairs assistants to manage the SMFA Student Affairs service window; advising Student Government Association; overseeing student support, resources, and referrals to campus partners as well as managing orientation programs and new student experiences.
+Stephen is responsible for the day-to-day operation of the SMFA Student Life office for both undergraduate and graduate students.
+His responsibilities include hiring, training, and supervising student affairs assistants to manage the SMFA Student Life service window; advising Student Government Association; overseeing student support, resources, and referrals to campus partners as well as managing orientation programs and new student experiences.
 He leads the SMFA/Fenway Orientation Committee and represent SMFA on the larger Tufts Orientation planning committee.

 Outside of work, Stephen spends time tending to his growing collection of houseplants and traveling as much as he can.

-Maiyah Rivers
+Maiyah Rivers headshot

 Maiyah plays a key role in program development and implementation, student organization advising, and operationalizing campus events to support the diverse SMFA student experience.
 She develops strategies and programs to ensure student participation and civic engagement, implements events and activities that promote community building and belonging, and collaborates with campus stakeholders and resources to ensure a positive student service experience.

-Maiyah comes to us from Brown University where she served as Assistant Director of Education and Public Engagement at the Center for the Study of Slavery & Justice (CSSJ).
+Maiyah came to Tufts from Brown University where she served as Assistant Director of Education and Public Engagement at the Center for the Study of Slavery & Justice (CSSJ).
 She managed the coordination of daily operations, including center programs, events, and conferences.
 She also organized and supervised office sponsored events and programs, including the center’s faculty-run research clusters on Human Trafficking and Race, Medicine, and Social Justice.
 She previously held the title of Manager of Programs and Public Engagement at the CSSJ.
 She has published and spoken extensively and co-curated numerous exhibitions.
 She also has teaching experience.
 Maiyah holds a Bachelor of Arts in art history from Eastern Connecticut State University and a Masters of Arts in public humanities from Brown University.

 Outside of work, she enjoys spending time with her wife and son and hosting sleepovers for her nieces and nephews.